EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting

 \subsubsection{Generative AI for TSF}

-In recent years, generative models have emerged as a powerful paradigm within DL for TSF.
+Generative models have emerged as a powerful paradigm within DL for TSF.
 Representative architectures include Variational Autoencoders (VAEs)~\cite{li2022generative}, Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative, koochali2021if}, and, more recently, DMs ~\cite{song2019generative, ho2020denoising}, which have gained remarkable attention for their ability to capture data uncertainty and generate high-fidelity forecasts.
 DMs, as latent-variable generative frameworks, learn complex data distributions via a dual process of progressive noise injection (the \textit{forward diffusion}) and iterative denoising (the \textit{reverse process}).
 More recently, DMs have been successfully adapted to time series data~\cite{rasul2021autoregressive, tashiro2021csdi}, offering a flexible generative framework for learning intricate temporal dependencies and stochastic dynamics.
-While DiffTCN introduces probabilistic modeling, the majority of QoS research remains deterministic.

-In the context of TSF, DMs are typically formulated as \textit{conditional generative models}, where the goal is to produce future trajectories conditioned on past observations and optional contextual covariates~\cite{li2022generative, rasul2021autoregressive, alcaraz2022diffusion}.
-During training, Gaussian noise is incrementally added to the ground-truth future sequence through the forward diffusion process, while a neural network, conditioned on historical context, is optimized to learn the inverse mapping that progressively denoises the signal.
-At inference, forecasts are generated by iteratively sampling and denoising noise vectors, effectively drawing from the learned conditional distribution.